primitivefinance/portfolio/test/README.md

   - The Caller's `positions` `freeLiquidity` for `poolId` always increased by `deltaLiquidity`.
   - Calling `unallocate` with the same `deltaLiquidity` always succeeds when the time elapsed in seconds between calls is greater than `JIT_LIQUIDITY_POLICY`.
   - If `pools` `feeGrowth{}` value for `poolId` is different from the previous time the same Caller allocated to `poolId`, the position's change in `feeGrowth{}` must not be zero.
-  - Hyper's `reserves` value for the pool's tokens increased by respective amounts computed with `getAmounts`, if the Caller did not have enough tokens in their `balances`.
+  - Portfolio's `reserves` value for the pool's tokens increased by respective amounts computed with `getAmounts`, if the Caller did not have enough tokens in their `balances`.
-  - The `balanceOf` Hyper for the pool's tokens increased by respective amounts computed with `getAmounts`, if the Caller did not have enough tokens in their `balances`.
+  - The `balanceOf` Portfolio for the pool's tokens increased by respective amounts computed with `getAmounts`, if the Caller did not have enough tokens in their `balances`.
   - The `ChangePosition` event is emitted.
   - The `Allocate` event is emitted.
   - The `EarnFees` event was emitted if the `feeGrowth{}` values changed.